IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The request shall use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.2.2].

-The Authorization Clients shall present its *client\_id* and *client\_secret* in a HTTP Basic Authentication Header to the Authorization Server.
+The Authorization Client shall present its *client\_id* and *client\_secret* in a HTTP Basic Authentication Header to the Authorization Server.

 Figure 3.71.4.1.2.1-2 is a non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header: